CARV-ICS-FORTH/arax/README.md

 # Building

-Vinetalk is built as a shared library(libvine.so), using cmake and make:
+Arax is built as a shared library(libarax.so), using cmake and make:

 First build and navigate to your build folder: